oslabs-beta/exodus.ts/README.md

 ```
 ### Running Migrations

 You may choose to apply migrations incrementally or all at once using the `fwd` or `full` commands respectively.
-For every successful migration applied, a log document will be created and stored in a 'migrationLog' collection within the database.
+For every successful migration file a log document will be created and stored in a 'migrationLog' collection within the database.
+Avoid manually altering these log files if possible, as exodus uses them to keep track of the current state of the migrations.

 - `fwd` : Applies the next pending migration
 ```shell